apify/actor-dataset-query-engine/README.md

 ### Anthropic: Model Context Protocol (MCP) Server (in progress)

-NOTE: The requirement to provide llmProviderApiKey as Actor input is currently a blocker.
+NOTE: The requirement to provide `llmProviderApiKey` as an Actor input is currently a blocker.
 This can be resolved using Price Per Event pricing (or Price Per Job).
 If this is blocking your use case, please provide feedback by raising an issue.

-The Database query engine can also be used as an [MCP server](https://github.com/modelcontextprotocol) and integrated with AI applications and other AI agents, such as Claude Desktop.
+The dataset query engine can also be used as an [MCP server](https://github.com/modelcontextprotocol) and integrated with AI applications and other AI agents, such as Claude Desktop.
 You can integrate it using **Apify's [Actors MCP Server](https://apify.com/apify/actors-mcp-server)**.
 Simply provide `query`, `datasetId`, and `llmProviderApiKey` to receive an answer.
-To use it, start the **Actors MCP Server** with the **Database query engine** included in the list of available Actors.
+To use it, start the **Actors MCP Server** with the **Dataset query engine** included in the list of available Actors.

 - For deployment on the **Apify platform**, follow the **[Standby mode setup](https://apify.com/apify/actors-mcp-server#standby-web-server)**.
 - For running the Actor **locally over stdio**, refer to the **[Claude Desktop setup](https://apify.com/apify/actors-mcp-server#claude-desktop)**.